 A few other factors help distinguish between one whisky and another, especially between single malt Scotch whiskies.
 When whisky is laid down to mature at the end of the distillation process it usually contains between 65% and 75% alcohol.
 Over the years of maturation (a legal minimum of three years, usually 10, 12 or more), some of the alcohol evaporates ("the angel's share") and by the time it is ready, the liquid in the cask will contain between 50% and 65% alcohol.
 Most single malt Scotch whisky is sold at a strength of between 40% and 45% alcohol.
-This is achieved by diluting the spirit as it is bottled, usually with distilled water, unless the whisky is being "chateau bottled" (i.e. at the distillery it was made at) in which case the water supply used for the main distillation process may also be used for dilution.
+This is achieved by diluting the spirit as it is bottled, usually with distilled water, unless the whisky is being "chateau bottled" (i.e. at the distillery at which it was made) in which case the water supply used for the main distillation process may also be used for dilution.
 However, some whiskies are not diluted at all and are sold at "cask strength", i.e. they are bottled at the strength at which they emerge from the cask.

-While talking about age, it is worth knowing that the stated age on a bottle is the length of time it spent being matured in casks, and the aging process stops at the point of bottling.
+While talking about age, it is worth knowing that the stated age on a bottle is the minimum length of time the Scotch whisky in that bottle spent being matured in casks, and the aging process stops at the point of bottling.
 Some distilleries sell their product in a range of different ages (12, 15 & 18 years, for example).
 It is usually the case that a longer period of maturation leads to a more complex and better whisky, though there are exceptions.
 Meanwhile some distilleries, especially if fairly newly in production or recently returned to production, have marketed single malt Scotch whiskies at as young as five years old, and the results can be surprisingly good.

-The final important thing to know about when looking at the labels of whiskies is "finish".
+The final important thing to know about when looking at the labels of whiskies is "finish" or "expression".
 All malt Scotch whisky is matured in oak barrels that are second-hand: barrels that have been previously used to mature some other alcoholic drink somewhere in the world.
 As a result Scotland is the destination of a constant flow of empty and dismantled bourbon casks from the USA, sherry and port casks from Spain, and burgundy and claret casks from France, to name just a few.
-Whisky matured in a cask previously home to, say, port, takes on some of the character of the port and the result gives an added layer of complexity to the whisky in the cask, and an extra dimension to the range of differences that can exist between single malt whiskies.
+Whisky matured in a cask previously home to, say, port, takes on some of the character of the port and the result gives an added layer of complexity to the whisky in the cask, and an extra dimension to the range of differences that exist between single malt Scotch whiskies.

 But from the point of view of a visitor to Scotland, there is far more to the Scotch whisky industry than a nice tipple or a contribution to the UK balance of payments.
 Many malt whisky distilleries in Scotland are in beautiful locations and come complete with a character and sense of tradition that is almost palpable.
-Because of this, travellers have been coming to Scotland to visit distilleries for over a century.
-Today many distilleries run visitor centres associated with distillery tours specifically designed to give visitors a sense of the process of distillation and the particular factors that make that distillery unique.
+Because of this, travellers have been coming to Scotland to visit distilleries for well over a century.
+Today many distilleries run visitor centres and distillery tours that are specifically designed to give visitors a sense of the process of distillation and the particular factors that make that distillery unique.
 At some distilleries you can find that the visitor centre employs more people than the production process itself.